 Kids are running everywhere, exciting of our arrival.
 I let them play with my fake airline cap (Yes, couldn’t find a captain hat in Panama city….
 I think I’m the first pilot on a speed boat…)

 Kunas are happy people.
-They fought for their independence from Panama in the 1920’s, and the revolution was done in less than 1 week (with the help of the United States).
+They fought for their independence from Panama in the 1920’s, and the revolution was made in less than one week (with the help of the United States).
 Every village is managed by 2 to 7 sailas.
 They are usually the oldest and wisest.
 They do the maximum to continue to live with their culture and tradition.
 And as you need to be a Kuna to have an island, there is not hotel resort in all San Blas!!!

 Suddenly, the highlight of the day arrives.